Topic RSS

 4. Plastic Ono Band

-Haven't heard Milk and Honey, and I'm just ignoring Rock'n'Roll.
+Haven't heard Milk And Honey , and I'm just ignoring Rock'n'Roll.

 Mind Games is great IMO, I really like 8 of the 12 tracks, and the other three are solid too.
 Nutopian National Anthem is no 4:33 though.

 Some Time… is a bit dated, but I listen to the political songs for their artistic merit, not their messages.
-It also has my favourite Yoko song (We're All Water) and some great production (Woman is the Nigger of the World and Sunday Bloody Sunday).
+It also has my favourite Yoko song (We're All Water) and some great production (Woman is the N—r of the World and Sunday Bloody Sunday).

-Imagine, I love it, but the weaker tracks aren't as good as Mind Games's IMO.
+Imagine , I love it, but the weaker tracks aren't as good as Mind Games 's IMO.

 Plastic Ono band swings between genius and average.

-Double Fantasy has three class tracks, I especially love Watching the Wheels, but I don't think the rest are Lennon class.
+Double Fantasy has three class tracks, I especially love Watching The Wheels , but I don't think the rest are Lennon class.

-I've never really "got" Walls and Bridges.
+I've never really “got” Walls And Bridges .

 I think WAB might be more popular in America than in Britain.
 It's got a very US feel to it, if that makes sense to anyone.
 I think The Beatles' and most of Lennon's songs always sounded very British, but not on that album.
 On songs like Whatever Gets You Thru The Night and #9 Dream you can tell he was trying to appeal to radio stations and listeners in his adopted home country.